DaD-exe/botsbloxs/README.md

         > Sends all the gameIds the players are in
     - gameids-with-alts
         > Sends all the gameIds where at least 1 alt is in

-- TRACKING
-    > In this category you will find all the tracking channels you made using `/track player`

-> [!NOTE]
-> The bot will only send a notification if the player is playing the specified game in your [.env file](.env.example) or
-> if you want it to send for every game you can use
-> `/reports mute other_game:False`

 ## How to start
 > Install [Botsblox.exe](https://github.com/DaD-exe/botsbloxs/releases/download/botsblox/Botsblox.exe).